NameHero and A2 Hosting both use LiteSpeed, but which one’s better?

 All NameHero plans come with LiteSpeed servers but only higher A2 Hosting plans use LiteSpeed like their Turbo Boost and Turbo Max plan (shared hosting) and Mach plan (VPS hosting).
 Lower plans use Apache.
 If you’re on a budget but still want LiteSpeed, use NameHero.

 LiteSpeed servers are faster than Apache.
 This also means you can also use the free LiteSpeed Cache plugin + QUIC.cloud CDN which is one of the fastest setups you’ll get on shared hosting.

-3. LiteSpeed Cache – Why You Should Use This Plugin
+3. LiteSpeed Cache – Why You Should Use It

 Since NameHero and most A2 Hosting plans use LiteSpeed, you should be using the LiteSpeed Cache plugin.